Enhancing corporate governance

 Efforts to Enhance Communication

-* For details of dialogue with shareholders and investors, click here.
+* For details of dialogue with shareholders and investors, see the Company’s website.

 Status of measures to facilitate the operation of the General Meeting of Shareholders, and the exercise of voting rights